aprakhar/bms_watch/README.md

 # Summary

-Python program to notify when a movie is available.
+Python program to notify when next batch movie tickets are available for movies which already have some dates open.
+It checks if the tickets are available every hour.
-It check every hour and sends a SMS when a movie is open for booking.
+It sends a SMS when a movie is open for booking at the specified date.

 # Steps to use for Users